What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 ## Data structures in JS

 JS has two basic data-structures that can be reused in different ways depending on the requirements.
-Therefore, they support a large number of methods of different structures, which would be separate in other program languages.
+Therefore, they support a large number of methods of different structures which would be separate in other program languages.

 - Object (Enum, Map, Graph, etc);
 - Array (List, Stack, Queue, etc).

 ## Let's get started! 🔥

-We will use this user type for examples:
+We will use this user type for further examples:

 ```ts
 type User = {